 This copy had practically no smear on either the violin or the orchestra.
 Try to find a violin concerto record with no smear.
 We often say that Shaded Dogs, being vintage All Tube recordings, tend to have tube smear.
 But what about the ’70s Transistor Mastered Red Label pressings – where does their smear come from?

 Keep in mind that one thing live music never has is smear of any kind.
 Live music is smear-free.
-It can be harmonically distorted, hard, edgy, thin, fat, dark, and all the rest, but one thing it never is, is smeary.
-That is a shortcoming unique to the reproduction of music, and one which cause many of the pressings we sell to be downgraded.
+It can be harmonically distorted, hard, edgy, thin, fat, dark, and all the rest, but one thing can never be is smeary.
+That is a shortcoming unique to the reproduction of music, and one which causes many of the pressings we sell to have their sonic grades lowered.

 The Violin Concerto in D major